pumclyy/HLISCA/README.md

 ### Reporter assays for variant allelic function test

 Allelic transcriptional activity of CCVs from the 15_5p15.33 locus was assessed as part of MPRA.
 See details in [10.MPRA](https://github.com/pumclyy/16_multiome/tree/main/10.MPRA)

+### cCRE-module, cCRE-cCRE, and cCRE-gene correlation

+The co-accessible cCRE modules of two or more cCREs were identified by Cicero with Louvain community detection algorithm.
+For cCRE-gene correlation, we identified cCREs that may regulate a given gene by computing the correlation between gene expression and accessibility at nearby cCREs.
+See details in [11.cCRE_analysis](https://github.com/pumclyy/16_multiome/tree/main/11.cCRE_analysis)